 A kitchen pantry is an important part of good kitchen design, making it easy to store and find all your pantry items.
 How big your pantry needs to be depends on how much you store, and the overall design aesthetic you want to achieve.

-When you work with us to design a new kitchen, we sit down with you and get the right kitchen pantry design for your needs.
+When you work with us to design a new custom kitchen, we sit down with you and get the right kitchen pantry design for your needs.
 Whether it’s a butler’s pantry, a pull out pantry or even a small walk in pantry in a small space, our in-house designers and 3d design process will create a practical, workable, beautiful design as part of your brand new kitchen.

-Exact Cabinet Makers are experts in creating designer kitchens for Melbourne homes.
+Exact Cabinet Makers are experts in creating custom kitchens for Melbourne homes.
 Contact us to discuss your ideas and achieve a functional, stylish and long lasting kitchen that serves the needs of you and your family.